rafaelnajman/ignite-lab/README.md

 ## 💻 Project

-- Ignite-lab event made by RockeatSeat team, it is a website for hosting events/courses
+- Ignite-lab event made by RockeatSeat team
+- it is a website for hosting events/courses

 ## 🧪 Techs